 7.6 Does solar panel reflectivity create a problem with glare?
 Does this affect aircraft?

 Solar photovoltaic panels are designed to absorb rather than reflect light.
 They typically reflect less light than many other objects (e.g. water bodies, steel structures).
 Nevertheless, Epuron will consider reflectivity during the site development process.

 Regarding aircraft, there are numerous examples of solar projects that have been installed in close proximity to airports.
 A comprehensive study of aviation incidents for which glare was identified as a principal cause, concluded that glare was typically found to come from bodies of water or the sun itself being low on the horizon.
 The South Fremantle solar farm is not be located close to an airport.

 7.7 Will there be disturbance from the site?

 There will be negligible noise or movement on the site once the solar farm is operational.
-There may be some disturbance during construction however the proponent will be required to submit a construction management plan which will contain provisions for managing and minimising dust, noise and other disturbances during construction phase.
+However, there may be some disturbance during construction and a Construction Environmental Management Plan (CEMP) forms part of the site management requirements.
+This document contains provisions for managing and minimising dust, noise and other disturbances during construction phase.

 7.8 Will the panels track and does the tracking mechanism make noise?

-Epuron has not yet completed final equipment selection for the site.
-The solar panels are, however, more likely to be fixed in place.
-Use of solar tracking technologies which follow the sun’s path throughout day is less likely; this technology is not noisy.
+The solar panels will be fixed in place.
+Use of solar tracking technologies which follow the sun's path throughout the day will not be used; but in any event, this technology is not noisy.

 7.9 Could disturbance of soil be caused by rainfall, stormwater or changes to the micro-climate and wind patterns due to the presence of the solar panels?